liebe-magi/AbySS/README.md

     }
 }
 ```

 Here, the outer loop breaks entirely when `i` equals 2, effectively terminating both the inner and outer loops.

 These examples illustrate the flexibility of the `orbit` construct in AbySS, which allows for sophisticated looping patterns with easy-to-read syntax.
 The ability to control flow with `resume` and `eject` further enhances the language's expressiveness in handling loops.

 ### **Functions**

 In AbySS, functions are defined using the `engrave` keyword.
 Functions allow you to encapsulate reusable code blocks and return values.
 You can define functions with parameters, specify return types, and call these functions within your scripts.

+- `engrave`: Symbolizing the act of carving a magical circle, engrave is used for function definitions, representing the meticulous process of inscribing reusable spells into the code.

 #### **Function Definition**